atousa-najafi/atousa-najafi/README.md

 - 👋 Hi, I’m @atousa-najafi
-- 👀 I’m a WordPress Developer
+- 👀 I’m a frontend WordPress Developer and technical customer support engineer
-- 🌱 I’m currently working as a freelancer
 - 📫 You can reach me at atousa.najafi@gmail.com

 <!---